marcusah/CS511/README.md

 # CS511
-THis is for UofI CS 511 parallel programing assignments.
+This is for UofI CS 511 parallel programing assignments.